gourav159/gourav159/README.md

 ### 📦 Blinkit Business Dashboard (Power BI)
 Developed a comprehensive dashboard to analyze order volume, revenue trends, customer demographics, and product performance.

+🏠 Room Rental Service Web App

+Developed a full-stack web application for booking and managing room rentals using HTML, CSS, JavaScript for the frontend, Django for the backend, and SQL for data storage.
+Enabled user registration, room listing, booking management, and admin controls.

 ### 🌸 Iris Flower Classification
 Built a supervised ML model using scikit-learn, Pandas & Seaborn to classify iris species with ~96% accuracy.